About this guide

 Fridges and freezers

-The optimal temperature for your fridge is between 3 and 5°C; or between minus 15 and minus 18°C for your freezer.
+The optimal temperature for your fridge is between 3 - 5°C. °For a freezer it’s between minus 15 - minus 18°C for your freezer.
 Every degree lower requires 5% more energy.
-Improve the efficiency of your fridge and freezer by removing any frost build-up in the freezer and leaving a gap of 5–8cm around them for ventilation.
+Your fridge and freezers work best when you leaving a gap of 5–8cm around them for ventilation.
+Remove any frost build-up in the freezer.
 If you have a second fridge for entertaining, only turn it on when you need it.

 Cook and clean with less energy

-You can save energy on your kettle and toaster by boiling only as much water as you need and choosing the toaster over the grill when making toast.
-Wait till you have a full load before running your dishwasher and try scraping your dishes rather than rinsing before loading.
+You can save energy on your kettle by boiling only as much water as you need.
+Choose the toaster over the grill when making toast.
+Wait till you have a full load before running your dishwasher.
+Try scraping your dishes rather than rinsing before loading.

 Save energy in the living room